Skip to Content

 Especially popular in tropical climates, bungalows are an affordable option for the minimalist traveler.

-The grounds to these bungalows are usually the greatest benefit as the minimalist aspect allows them to be in pretty neat locations like rainforests, mountains, and rice-patty fields.
+The grounds of these bungalows are usually the most significant benefit as the minimalist aspect allows them to be in pretty neat locations like rainforests, mountains, and rice patty fields.

 Homestays

 Homestays are very common in Asia.
-This option offers access to a private bedroom and bathroom plus, usually, a shared kitchen and common area.
+This option offers access to a private bedroom and bathroom and usually a shared kitchen and common area.

 The unique part of this is you get the comfort of your own space plus a space to share with other travelers.